-Over the next four years, Georgetown's faculty will be your teachers, your mentors, and maybe even your future job references or employers, so building relationships with them is a great idea.
-Georgetown has an extensive roster of faculty from departments across campus with interest and expertise in sustainability.
+Over your four years on campus, Georgetown's faculty will be your teachers, your mentors, and maybe even your future job references or employers, so building relationships with them is a great idea.
+Georgetown has an incredible roster of faculty from departments across campus with interest and expertise in sustainability.
 Explore the links below to find and connect with faculty members who share your interest in this field:

 Catholic and Jesuit Faith and Ecology: